ALL ABOUT FORMULA 1

 Many people call a driver bad because he takes 3 or 4 tenths of a second from the team's main driver, but in fact any driver who takes that time is NOT A BAD DRIVER.

 To demystify this subject, I did a survey of the drivers who took up absurd amounts of time from the team's main driver, and that's why they can literally be called BAD PILOTS.
-The 90s is the period with the most bad drivers in the history of F1, as in addition to the lack of geniuses in the top teams (with the exception of Schumacher), some paying drivers without talent bought a place and raced in F1.
+The 1990s are the period with the worst drivers in F1 history, because in addition to the lack of geniuses in the top teams (with the exception of Schumacher), some untalented paying drivers bought a place in F1.

 1) Al Pease (CAN) in 1969: he was black flagged and disqualified in the 1969 Canadian GP for going too slowly on the track, a unique case in the history of F1.